godfrey-creat/alx-system_engineering-devops/0x01-shell_basics/README.md

-Switches the current user to Betty
+switches the current user to Betty